jessnicwelch/ORNL_CFPartners/csv_format_standard_documentation_20200818.md

 aaa,bbb,ccc,
 ```

-If a comma is needed within a cell (i.e., not meant as a delimiter), use a vertical bar "|" (ASCII Code 124) instead of a comma.
+If a comma is needed within a cell (i.e., the comma is not meant as a delimiter), use a vertical bar "|" (ASCII Code 124) instead of a comma.

 **&mdash;Example: Vertical Bar Used as Comma**
 ```